HalilUzer/virus-simulation/README.md

 situation of the habitat.
 Also, after each turn you will fill another file “turns.txt”.
 This file shows a brief outcome for each turn.

+There must be a INPUT.txt file in same folder with executable.

-Example of input.txt and output.txt added to repo.
+Example of INPUT.txt, OUTPUT.txt and TURNS.txt added to repo.